 A retinal detachment occurs when the retina pulls away from the wall of the eye.
 The retina cannot function normally when it is detached from the wall of the eye, which is why a retinal detachment can limit the vision to varying degrees depending on how much of the retina is detached.

 Scleral buckling entails sewing a piece of silicone to the outside wall of the eye.
-This material may be sewn to a section of the outside eye wall, or it may go around the eye for 360 degrees forming a "belt" around the eye.
-The silicone material indents the wall of the eye (buckles) and pushes the wall of the eye closer to the retinal tear.
+The silicone material indents (buckles) the wall of the eye and pushes the wall of the eye closer to the retinal tear.
 The tear is treated with freezing therapy which causes local tissue damage and controlled scarring which seals the tear.
 The fluid already under the retina is either absorbed by the body or actively drained from under the retina and the retina is thereby reattached.

-Vitrectomy is a type of surgery that takes place primarily inside the eye.
-The surgery takes place through three very small openings in the white part of the eye.
+Micro-incisional/sutureless vitrectomy surgery takes place through three very small openings in the white part of the eye.
 The surgeon uses fine instruments and an operating microscope to remove the vitreous gel inside the eye and drain the fluid out from under the retina.
 The surgeon may use a laser to seal the retinal tears or holes.
-A bubble of gas is commonly placed inside the eye in order to hold the retina in place while it heals.
-The patient may be asked to maintain a specific head position for several days after surgery in order to position the gas bubble correctly.
+A bubble of gas or oil is commonly placed inside the eye in order to hold the retina in place while it heals.
+The patient may be asked to maintain a specific head position for several days after surgery.

 Unlike scleral buckling and vitrectomy, which are performed in the operating room, pneumatic retinopexy is performed in the office with only local anesthesia.
-The surgeon will determine whether this is a good option based on the characteristics of the retinal detachment.
-Pneumatic retinopexy consist of at least three parts.
-1. The tear in the retina needs to be sealed to the eye wall.
-This is usually done with cryotherapy, a freezing treatment applied to the outside of the eye after numbing medications are given.
-2. Gas is injected into the back part of the eye (vitreous cavity).
-When the head is later positioned appropriately, this bubble pushes the fluid out from under the retina and pushes the retinal tear closed.
+The surgeon will determine whether this is a reasonable option based on the characteristics of the retinal detachment.
+Pneumatic retinopexy consists of at least three parts.
+1) The tear in the retina needs to be sealed to the eye wall.
+This is usually done with cryotherapy, a freezing treatment applied to the outside of the eye after numbing medications are given, or laser may be applied at a later date in some cases.
+2) Gas is injected into the back part of the eye (vitreous cavity).
+When the head is then positioned appropriately, this bubble pushes the fluid out from under the retina and pushes the retinal tear closed.
 Proper positioning by the patient immediately after this procedure is critical.
-3. Fluid is removed from the eye in order to make place for the gas.
+3) Fluid is removed from the eye in order to make place for the gas.
 This can be done before the gas is injected, after the gas is injected, or both before and after.

-In certain selected cases it may be advisable to “wall off” the detachment to prevent the retinal detatchment from spreading within the eye.
-In cases such as these, a barrier of scar tissue forms as a result of laser (or freezing treatment) and the detachment remains fixed in its position.
-This technique is most often used when the area of detachment is very small and located at the far edge of the retina so that vision is not significantly affected.
+In certain selected cases it may be advisable to “wall off” the detachment to prevent the detachment from spreading.
+Laser (or freezing treatment) creates a controlled scar which serves as a barrier, and the detachment remains fixed in its position.
+This technique is most often used when the area of detachment is very small.
 This technique is also sometimes used for patients who cannot safely undergo any other procedure due to severe medical illness.